salvois/ScatterGather/README.md

 var scatterPartIds = Enumerable.Range(0, 100).Select(i => new ScatterPartId(i.ToString())).ToList();

-// BeginScatter initializes the state for a new scatter-gather request await scatterGatherGateway.BeginScatter(scatterRequestId, "This is a custom text to identify this request, for debugging or troubleshooting");
+// BeginScatter initializes the state for a new scatter-gather request await scatterGatherGateway.BeginScatter(scatterRequestId, "This is a custom text associated with this request");

 // Sub-operations, that is scattered parts, can be added to the scatter-gather operation using Scatter.
 // This may be called multiple times, for example because scatter parts are discovered while streaming an external resource.